ibm-cloud-docs/vlans/other-resources.md

 {:new_window: target="_blank"}
 {:DomainName: data-hd-keyref="DomainName"}

-# Other resources for VLAN spanning
+# Resources for VLAN spanning
 {:#other-resources-vlan-spanning}

 You must enable VLAN spanning for your {{site.data.keyword.cloud_notm}} infrastructure account so your worker nodes can communicate with each other on the private network if you have